petersatsuse/azure-compute-docs/articles/virtual-machines/ncv3-nc24rs-retirement.md

 # Migrate your Standard_NC24rs_v3 virtual machine size by September 30, 2025

 > [!NOTE]
-> All the NCv3-series VM sizes, which includes Standard_NC24rs_v3, will be retired on September 30, 2025.
-Please refer to the [NCv3-series retirement page](/azure/virtual-machines/ncv3-retirement) for retirement information and the SKU migration guide.
+> All the NCv3-series VM sizes, including Standard_NC24rs_v3, will be retired on September 30, 2025.
+For retirement details and SKU migration guidance, please refer to the [NCv3-series retirement page](/azure/virtual-machines/ncv3-retirement) rather than this page.

 On September 30, 2025, Microsoft Azure will retire the Standard_NC24rs_v3 virtual machine (VM) size in NCv3-series virtual machines (VMs).
 To avoid any disruption to your service, we recommend that you change the VM sizing from the Standard_NC24rs_v3 to the newer VM series in the same NC product line.